 We start our blogs with good intentions.
 We want to share the message that God has placed on our hearts and possibly for some even earn an extra income on the side to support our families.

 But, after weeks of giving it your all, not seeing much traffic not seeing any results, most call it quits.
 That my friends, is the reality of blogging.

 You are likely here because you want to start a Christian Blog and begin blogging for Jesus.

 Or, perhaps you just want to learn about Christian Blogging?

 Whatever your situation, there is much more to blogging than just purchasing a domain name and a web host.

 I have pulled together an in-depth guide to help you create a plan for your blog as you get started as a Christian blogger alongside sharing blogging lessons I have learned along the way.

 Find Your Why For Christian Blogging

 Know your why?
 Why do you want to get started with christian blogging?
-Is it to share your faith, or is it to make money online?
+Is it to share your faith, or is it to earn extra income to support your family?

 We can easily become distracted by the lifestyle of popular bloggers who make a full-time income online from their blogs.